majo-z/EmTech-Project-2019/README.md

 > conda update --all
 ```

-6. To make sure you have all necessary packages installed, run the following command
+6. To make sure you have all essential packages installed, run the following command

 ```bash
 > conda install keras opencv matplotlib tensorflow numpy pillow